The Spanish Tapas

 The More Probable Tapas Origin

 We, on the other hand, prefer to think more logically about the origin of tapas.
-As you may know, the word tapa literally comes from the word ‘to cover’.
+As you may know, the word tapa literally comes from the word ‘cover’ or ‘lid’.
 It’s unclear as to exactly when the word ‘tapa’ came into use to refer to small portions of food.
-It’s said, these small plates, served in a social setting, trace back to Andalucia.
+It’s said, these small plates, served in a social setting, trace back to Andalusia.
 Originally, small pieces of ham or slices of bread were placed on top of drinks to keep the flies out.
-The idea of the tapa was cleverly picked up on and many bars began offering complimentary pieces of food with every drink in hopes of increasing their sales.
-Although the true origins of the tapa may be unclear, there’s no denying, the culture of eating tapas is well loved across Spain and throughout the world.
+The idea of the tapa was cleverly picked up on and many bars began offering complementary pieces of food with every drink in hopes of increasing their sales.
+Although the true origins of the tapa may be unclear, there’s no denying, the culture of eating tapas is well-loved across Spain and throughout the world.

 The Tapas Tradition

 One of the best reflections of the Spanish way of life is displayed through the concept of tapas.
 Throughout the country, you can see each region enjoying tapas in a different way.
 Even so, each area has one thing in common.
 When tapas originated, they held a deeply rooted social sharing aspect.
 This tapas culture has been maintained throughout the years all across Spain.
 Whether you walk through a small village or wander the big city, you’ll clearly see, the Spanish love to socialize outside their homes.
 Personally, one of the reasons I love tapas so much is for their ability to bring together so many different types of people.
 Many of the conversations had around a plate or two, or a full table of tapas, lead into deep discussions, newly gained friendships, and most importantly, a finely refined gastronomical palate.

 The Basque country prefers to enjoy what we can refer to as tapa hopping.
 That is, one tapa and drink per establishment.
 In Andalucia, on the other hand, it's common to order several types of tapas in one spot and stay for a while.